 Which is the best sales method?

-There isn’t one.
+There isn't one.
 All sales methods have merits and pitfalls.
-You may have personal feelings around this, and your professional sales consultant will have a recommendation on which method will suit your requirements based on a number of factors.
-For more information on sales, methods click here.
+You may have personal feelings around this, and your professional sales consultant will recommend which method will best suit your requirements based on many factors.
+For more information on sales methods, click here.